Introduction to MySQL SHOW Triggers

 - Event: The event used to invoke the specified trigger.
 It can be INSERT, DELETE, or UPDATE queries execution.

-- Table: It denotes the database table that is attached with the trigger created.
+- Table: It denotes the database table attached to the trigger created.

 - Statement: It defines the trigger body with code.